maludecks/take-my-approval/README.md

 A GitHub App built with [Probot](https://github.com/probot/probot) that automatically adds a GIF to your PR every time it gets an approval ✅

+You can try out the bot yourself by approving this [test PR](https://github.com/maludecks/test-repo-for-github-app/pull/17).
+After your approval, a new comment by `takemyapproval` bot should show up 🤖

 ## Setup

 ```sh